-The Company also has a robust Integrity and Compliance program, in which all employees undergo communications and trainings on the Code of Conduct.
-It enables employees to become familiar with leadership expectations on behaviors and compliance, legal requirements, avoiding conflicts of interest, providing a healthy and safe workplace, safeguarding Company property and information, appropriate use of information technology resources and understanding how to report any suspected unethical or illegal conduct, without fear of retaliation.
-The Company also has a formal process to receive and address incidents related to business conduct lodged by employees and other stakeholders.
+The Company also maintains a robust Integrity and Compliance (I&C) programme, wherein all employees undergo communications and training to become acquainted with leadership expectations regarding behaviors and compliance, legal requirements, avoiding conflicts of interest, maintaining a healthy and safe workplace, safeguarding Company property and information, appropriate use of information technology resources, and understanding how to report any suspected unethical or illegal conduct without fear of retaliation.
+The Company's Code of Conduct outlines the fundamental standards to be adhered to by employees in all business dealings and day-to-day operations.
+The Company also has a formal process to receive and address incidents related to business conduct reported by employees and other stakeholders.